Meet an Athlete

 How long have you been playing sitting volleyball?

 Since 2011.
-At that time, I was in college.
-I was playing standing volleyball.
-I played for Queens College, in New York.
+At that time, I was in college, playing [traditional volleyball] for Queens College [in New York].

 Then what happened?

 The Paralympic team reached out to my athletic director.
-They said, “Hey, we see you have an athlete who doesn’t have a hand.
+They were like, “Hey, we see you have an athlete [who] doesn’t have a hand.
 We want to know if she’d be interested in playing sitting volleyball.”
 At first, I was hesitant.
-But I loved it so much.
-I stuck with it.
+But I tried it, and I loved it.
+And I loved it so much that I stuck with it.

 What’s your favorite thing about sitting volleyball?